 We hold on to the things we know aren’t meant for us because although on an unconscious level we know they aren’t really ours, we would still like them to be.
-We also hold on because we’re scared of letting go and because we’re not great with change.
+We hold on because we’re not great with change.

-Letting go has everything to do with either accepting that something isn’t going to work, or accepting that something may have already happened and those may become our struggle.
-We choose to hold on because it’s easier, but holding on in the longer term will always be more challenging, because the transition of letting go will always be harder.
-It stands to reason that the longer we hold on the longer it will take to finally let go and move on.
+Letting go has everything to do with either accepting that something isn’t going to work, or accepting that something may have already happened.
+We choose to hold on because it’s easier, but in the longer term it will always be more challenging, because the transition of letting go will always be harder.
+The longer we hold on the longer it will take to let go and move on.

 When things are meant to be, it takes little mental and emotional effort to keep those things ticking over.
-Those things are never forced, they will never leave us irritated or stop to question ourselves, because they feel right.
-Perhaps we hold on because we already know our limitations.
-We’re scared of the transition and uncertainty, so we hold on.
-That in itself will inhibit emotional and personal growth.
+Those things are never forced, they will never leave us irritated, because they will feel right.
+We hold on because we already know our limitations.
+We’re scared of the transition and uncertainty.
+That in itself inhibits emotional and personal growth.

-It’s human nature to have an idea of how things are supposed to look in our heads and perhaps that’s why we hold on.
+It’s human nature to have an idea of how things are supposed to look in our heads.
 When we have the things we’re meant to have, we will stop looking for the external things, whether those are material possessions or people.
-The sad reality is that we often learn too late.
-It’s part of the human condition.
+The sad reality is that we learn too late.

 There are the things we don’t have to look for, because they’re there, they feel right and we don’t have to think about those.
-When we have to think about things, perhaps those are the things we must let go of.
+If we have to think long and hard about things, perhaps those are the things we need to let go of.